chrisseaton/rhizome/doc/construction.md

-# RubyJIT
+# RhizomeRuby

 ## Graph construction

-Graph construction is the process of going from the RubyJIT bytecode to the RubyJIT graph intermediate representation so that optimisations can be applied and the program converted to machine code.
+Graph construction is the process of going from the Rhizome bytecode to the Rhizome graph intermediate representation so that optimisations can be applied and the program converted to machine code.

 ### Why we need it